-- Best Budget Hotel in Bloomsbury & Fitzrovia: The Z Hotel Holborn
+- Budget Hotel in Bloomsbury & Fitzrovia: The Z Hotel Holborn

-- Best Mid-Range Hotel in Bloomsbury & Fitzrovia: The Fitzrovia Belle Hotel
+- Mid-Range Hotel in Bloomsbury & Fitzrovia: The Fitzrovia Belle Hotel

-- Best Luxury Hotel in Bloomsbury & Fitzrovia: The Bloomsbury Hotel
+- Luxury Hotel in Bloomsbury & Fitzrovia: The Bloomsbury Hotel

-- Best Vacation Rental in Bloomsbury & Fitzrovia: This Cozy Fitzrovia Studio on a Quiet Cobbled Street
+- Vacation Rental in Bloomsbury & Fitzrovia: This Cozy Fitzrovia Studio on a Quiet Cobbled Street

-Wherever you go in central London you’ll see traces of the past.
-But to really go back in time you need to immerse yourself in the ancient City of London.
+Wherever you go in central London, you’ll see traces of the past.
+But to return in time, you must immerse yourself in the ancient City of London.

-The Square Mile, as it’s sometimes called, is the very best place to stay in London to appreciate its often bumpy history.
+The Square Mile, sometimes called, is the best place to stay in London to appreciate its often bumpy history.
 And you’ll know you’re in the City of London if you’ve passed one of the 14 dragon boundary markers.